National Geographic Islander

 Decks and Cabins

 National Geographic Islander has 3 decks (all with cabins) and 24 staterooms, all of which are Outside - with either portholes or picture windows.
-The cabin grades number is 5.

 Nat Geo Islander has one Main Dining Room with unassigned tables.
-Meals are served single seating for easy mingling and informal atmosphere.
+Meals are served single seating for easy mingling and an informal atmosphere.
 The menu is international and features Ecuadorian flair.

 The ship is equipped with kayaks and Zodiacs fleet, snorkeling gear, a video microscope, underwater video cameras, and Internet access.
 Every voyage is accompanied by a full-time doctor, photo instructor, video chronicler, wellness and undersea specialists.
-The Ecuadorian officers and captain welcome guests to bridge in accordance with the “Open Bridge” policy of the ship.

 Itineraries

-National Geographic Islander itinerary program is based on expedition-style Galapagos Islands cruises from Ecuador (round-trip Guayaquil Ecuador port departures).
+Nat Geo Islander's itinerary program is based on expedition-style Galapagos Islands cruises from Ecuador (round-trip Guayaquil Ecuador port departures).

 National Geographic Islander - user reviews and comments